Ajju-kld/translator/Readme.md

 # Screenshot
 ![Image Alt Text](./1st.jpg)              ![Image Alt Text](./2nd.jpg)         ![Image Alt Text](./3rd.jpg)
-## problem with release version if possible i will try to solve this or you can solve this thank you

 ## there are several bottle neck in appilcation due to less time spent on building its not focused
 ## surely will fix in next update.